 High interest rates have adversely affected the Brazilian economy and could adversely affect our business.
 The Brazilian government has been managing the interest rate in accordance with the impacts caused by crises or instability in global economies or Brazilian economic partners, in addition to political and economic uncertainties generated internally.

-As of December 31, 2022, we had loan and financing agreements with charges linked to the CDI and a fixed interest rate per year (spread).
-Volatility in the Brazilian interest rate may adversely impact our ability to obtain financing in the future at attractive amounts, increasing the cost of debt and reducing the expected return on future investments.
-In addition, interest rates set by the Central Bank may negatively affect economic growth and, consequently, demand for our services.
+As of December 31, 2023, the Company had loan and financing agreements with charges linked to the CDI and a fixed interest rate per year (spread).
+Volatility in the Brazilian interest rate may adversely impact its ability to obtain financing in the future at attractive amounts, increasing the cost of debt and reducing the expected return on future investments.
+In addition, interest rates set by the Central Bank may negatively affect economic growth and, consequently, demand for its services.

-Any of these factors could have a material adverse effect on our business, financial condition and our market share prices.
+Any of these factors could have a material adverse effect on the Company’s business, financial condition and its market share prices.

-Developments and perceptions of risks in other countries, including other emerging markets, the United States and Europe, may adversely affect the Brazilian economy and the price of Brazilian securities, including the price of our shares.
+Developments and perceptions of risks in other countries, including other emerging markets, the United States and Europe, may adversely affect the Brazilian economy and the price of Brazilian securities, including the price of the Company’s shares.

 The market for securities issued by Brazilian companies is influenced by economic and market conditions in Brazil and, to different degrees, by market conditions in other countries in Latin America and other emerging markets, as well as in the United States, Europe and In other countries.
 As global market or economic conditions deteriorate, Brazilian companies may have their businesses adversely affected.
 Historically, weakness in the global economy has been marked by, among other adverse factors, lower levels of consumption and corporate confidence, decreased investment and consumer spending, increased unemployment, decreased income and asset values in many areas, slowing China‘s growth rate, currency volatility and limited availability of credit and access to capital.
 Developments or economic conditions in other emerging market countries have at times significantly affected the availability of credit to Brazilian companies and have resulted in considerable withdrawals of funds from Brazil, thus decreasing the value of foreign investments in Brazil.

 Any crisis, as well as political instability in other emerging market countries, in the United States, Europe or in other countries, could reduce investor demand for Brazilian securities, such as our shares.
 In June 2016, the United Kingdom held a referendum in which the majority of the population opted to withdraw from the European Union.
-We have no control over and cannot predict the effects of the UK‘s exit from the European Union, nor over whether any other Member States will decide to leave the European Union in the future.
+The Company has no control over and cannot predict the effects of the UK‘s exit from the European Union, nor over whether any other Member States will decide to leave the European Union in the future.
 On January 20, 2021, Joe Biden became the President of the United States and, in mid-2021, with the increase in tensions between Russia and Ukraine, there was also a worsening of the crisis between the United States and Russia, due to political disputes on the borders between Russia and Ukraine, in addition to disputes over the gas supply market, that resulted in an armed conflict in 2022, which has generated instability in the perception of the future of the economy by market agents.
-We have no control over and cannot predict the effect of Joe Biden‘s administration or policies, as well as conflicts that arise.
-This, as well as other crises and forms of political instability, may adversely affect us, as well as the price of our shares.
+In 2023, the conflict between Israel and Hamas began, following Hamas’ invasion of Israeli territory by land, sea and air, on October 7, 2023.
+The Company has no control over and cannot predict the effect of Joe Biden‘s administration or policies, as well as conflicts that arise.
+This, as well as other crises and forms of political instability, may adversely affect the Company, as well as the price of its shares.

-The activities and trading of shares issued by us are subject to risks inherent to the Brazilian securities market, such as market volatility and lack of liquidity.
+The activities and trading of shares issued by the Company are subject to risks inherent to the Brazilian securities market, such as market volatility and lack of liquidity.

 Emerging securities markets such as Brazil often involve higher risk investments when compared to other world markets, and such investments are generally considered to be more speculative in nature.